tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ![waiting](./sources/waiting.png)

+Let's postulate that block chain and cryptocurrency "takes over the world" and are responsible for all global non-cash transactions performed, i.e. 433.1 billion in 2014-2015 [25].
+This means 13,734 transactions per second (tx/s) on average! *(To put this into perspective, VisaNet currently processes 160 billion transactions per year [26] and is capable of handling more than 65,000 transaction messages per second [27].)* This means that if all of those were simple single-input-single-output non-cash transactions and performed on...

+- Segwit enabled Bitcoin 'like' block chains that can theoretically handle ~21.31 tx/s, we would need ~644 parallel versions and with a segwit transaction size of 190 bytes [28] the combined block chain growth would be *~210 GB per day*!

+- Ethereum 'like' block chains, and taking current gas prices into account Ethereum can theoretically process ~25.4 tx/s, then ~541 parallel versions would be needed and with a transaction size of 109 bytes ([29] , [30]) the combined block chain growth would be *~120 GB per day*!

+This is why we need a proper scaling solution that would not bloat the block chain.

 The Open Systems Interconnection (OSI) model defines 7 layers for communication functions of a computing system.
 Layer 1 refers to the physical layer and Layer 2 to the data link layer.
 Layer 1 is never concerned with functions of Layer 2 and up, it just delivers transmission and reception of raw data.
 In turn Layer 2 only knows about Layer 1 and defines the protocols that deliver node-to-node data transfer.
 [1]

 ![OSI_Model](./sources/OSI_Model.png)